In this post, I’m going to discuss in detail the difference between Apache and NGINX server.

 When it comes to Apache vs Nginx, the fundamental difference lies in their design architecture.
 It means they differ in the actual way they handle connections and traffic and respond to different traffic conditions.

-One implies a process-driven approach and the other follows an event-driven architecture.
+Apache implies a process-driven approach and the NGINX follows an event-driven architecture.

 - Process Driven Approach